storm-tracking/storm-tracking.github.io/trackers.md

 Users can choose outer and core thresholds of CEs for object detection, optionally define zonal projection velocity, and choose the % overlap threshold for time matching.

 **Helper functions and utilities**
+Helper functions include calculation of eccentricity (a measure of the shape of MCS), plotting of MCS tracks, loading sample [MSG](https://www.eumetsat.int/0-degree-service) ch9 and [MPAS](https://mpas-dev.github.io/) data, an example of MPAS Cloud Top Temperature calculation from OLR, Jupyter Notebooks, and others.

 **References**